Quality Housing Program NYC(Last Updated On: September 15, 2019)

 Quality Housing Program

 Sometime people confuse the Quality Housing Program with the Inclusionary Housing Program.
 These are 2 different things.
 The Quality Housing Program has nothing to do with affordable housing.
-Although it can be applied to affordable housing developments.
+Although you can have an affordable housing development with Inclusionary Housing and Quality Housing..

 Quality Housing Program Mandatory Zoning Districts

 Quality Housing Program zoning regulations are mandatory in R6 through R10 contextual zoning districts.
 Here is a list of the mandatory contextual zones.
 Contextual zoning districts can easily be identified because they all end with a letter.
-All residential zoning districts that end with a letter are contextual zoning and require quality Housing.
+These residential zoning districts that end with a letter are contextual zoning and require quality Housing.
+Zoning districts ending in an A, B, D, or X are contextual zoning districts in NYC.

 Quality Housing Program Optional Zoning Districts

-The Quality Housing Program is optional in all non contextual zoning districts.
+The Quality Housing Program is optional in applicable non contextual zoning districts.
 Here is a list of these zones.

 Quality Housing Program NYC